tytydraco/yessleep/out/My_boyfriend_works_the_graveyard_shift_at_our_local_Tim_Hortons_and_hes_interested_in_sharing_some_of_his_experiences.md

 "—a rational explanation, as you love to say," Emmett finishes.
 "Sugar, you don't work there.
 It's not really your place to pass judgment."

 "All right," I say, standing up.
 "I'm not going to argue with you about this.
 I love you, and I love it when you tell me about your Timmie's specter.
 And I want to share him with other people.
-Why's it matter if they don't believe in him?
+Why's it matter if they "make light" of him?
 That doesn't change your lived experiences."

 Emmett sits there for a little while, bouncing his knee.
 That's something we both do when either we're waiting or we're thinking.
 So I give him time.
 I tell him I'm making us hot chocolate, then head down to the kitchen, praying we still have some giant marshmallows left.